Soontao/hsocks5/README.md

 Must `operation systems` (like `windows`, `android` & `iOS`) only support `HTTP Proxy` without other tools, but generally we need use a `SOCKS5` proxy with some route rules, this project make its possible, proxy HTTP Proxy over SOCKS5 Proxy, and with some predefined route rules.

-With this tool, just setup your socks5 proxy & `hsocks5`, your devices can access socks5 proxy without any other application installation.
+With this tool, just setup your socks5 proxy & `hsocks5`, then your devices can access socks5 proxy without any other application installation.

 ## Setup with binary